Orchid Project

-The Orchid Project is a British charity which works to end to female genital cutting (also known as female genital mutilation).
-Orchid Project is based in London and primarily works to advocate for increased resources towards ending FGC and raising awareness about how the practice can end.
-They also have programmes with Tostan in West Africa, Feed the Minds in Kenya and with Senegalese musician and activist Sister Fa.
+The Orchid Project is a British charity which works towards ending female genital cutting (also known as female genital mutilation or FGC).
+The Orchid Project is based in London and primarily works to advocate for increased resources towards ending FGC and raising awareness about how the practice can end.
+They also have programmes with Tostan in West Africa, Feed the Minds in Kenya, and with Senegalese musician and activist Sister Fa.

 History

 Julia Lalla-Maharajh founded the Orchid Project after first encountering the issue of FGC in Ethiopia.
-Julia was volunteering with VSO and learned that 75% of women in Ethiopia have been cut.
-After talking with local activists, all of whom said to her: "Please go, tell the world that this happens.
+Julia was volunteering with Voluntary Service Overseas and learned that 75% of women in Ethiopia had been cut.
+Lalla-Maharajh talked with local activists, all of whom said to her, "Please go, tell the world that this happens.
 This violates human rights and we need people to know about it."

-Julia returned to the UK keen to begin campaigning against FGC.
+Lalla-Maharajh returned to the UK and began campaigning against FGC.
 In 2010, she entered a video competition called the Davos Debates with a video about FGC.
 This led her to later meet Tostan's founder, Molly Melching.
-Julia went on to spend time working with Tostan in Senegal and Gambia, before returning to the UK and setting up Orchid Project as a charity dedicated to ending FGC.
+Lalla-Maharajh spent time working with Tostan in Senegal and Gambia before returning to the UK and setting up Orchid Project as a charity dedicated to ending FGC.

+Orchid Project advocates for policy change and funding commitments from local and national governments and international humanitarian organisations.
+Orchid Project commissions research on how to achieve abandonment of the practice of FGC.